Rolnanva/devops24/examinations/05/README.md

 What does the output look like the second time you run this playbook?

+Answer:

+The first time you run you get the keys and values of the contents that were put in `05-web.yml` and in the beginning you see `"changed": true`while the second time it's the same but it changes to `changed: false`

 # QUESTION B

 Even if we have copied the configuration to the right place, we still do not have a working https service